+DIY solar?
+Do-it-yourself?
+Really?
+Let’s take a step back first.
 You’ve heard about solar power.
-Solar electric systems.
-They save you money right?.
-Renewable energy source.
-Better for the environment.
+And that solar electric (PV) systems save you money.
+Solar power is a renewable energy source.
+It’s better for the environment.
 Good stuff.
 But expensive right?
 First there’s the equipment.
 Then design.
 Then you need someone to install it all?
 Whew!

 The point is, for people with some DIY experience, some mechanical inclination, some drive to learn and courage to try, installing much of a solar electric system is quite do-able.
 In fact, we estimate more than half of our customers install the majority of their solar systems DIY.
 While it is pretty common for them to hire a licensed electrician to perform the final wiring connections of their system to the utility grid (and recommended and often required), they often tackle the rest themselves.
 And like the backyard mechanic . . . they save a bundle!